 Jon was an associate member of EPRG (the Cambridge University Energy Policy Research Group) and a Research Associate at CARR (the Centre for the Analysis of Risk and Regulation) at the LSE until 2018.
 In 1997-98, he was a Specialist Adviser to the House of Commons Sub-Committee on Employment and in 2007 was an invited Expert Witness to the House of Lords Committee on the Economic Regulators.

-Jon’s economic consultancy work includes the years 2005-13 and 2018-22 as a Senior Associate at CEPA (Cambridge Economic Policy Associates).
+Jon’s economic consultancy work includes the years 2005-13 as a Senior Associate at CEPA (Cambridge Economic Policy Associates).
 He was previously a Senior Consultant and Special Adviser at NERA from 1989-2004.
 Before 1989, he worked for a number of years as an economist in the Civil Service with spells at HM Treasury, the Department of Health and Social Security and the Department of Employment where he was a Senior Economic Adviser.
 From 1970-1989, he worked primarily as a labour economist, an area on which he has since continued to work occasionally.

-Jon Stern has worked extensively as a consultant to the World Bank on energy sector regulatory and restructuring issues and on regulatory evaluation.
+Jon Stern worked extensively as a consultant to the World Bank on energy sector regulatory and restructuring issues and on regulatory evaluation.
 He also has worked on a wide range of UK regulatory and infrastructure policy issues and has acted as a peer reviewer for Defra and the FSA Consumer Panel.

-In the UK, Jon has previously been a member of UK academic panels convened by Ofgem, Ofwat and the ORR.
+In the UK, Jon has been a member of UK academic panels convened by Ofgem, Ofwat and the ORR.